gmb2012/alm/AgileManagement-English.md

 ---

 # [fit] Dinner
-^ Manche Leute brauchen diesen Kontakt
-Erfahrung: Oft 3 Stunden nur über die Arbeit gesprochen Wird als große Wertschätzung empfunden
-Schöne Gegenleistung für Extraleistung
+^ My experience: Some of my employees value this kind of contact.
+Approx. 20% of mine.
+Of a dinner of 4 hours normally we talk 3h about work related stuff.
+People feel extremly esteemed by this
+Downside might be that others become envy
+Also this is a really good return of invest for performance No recurring appointment.
+On demand.

 ![](images/enjoying-a-tasty-burger-picjumbo-com.jpg)

 ---

-# [fit] Now you know why I have to run so much
+# [fit] Now you know why I have to run so much ;)

 ---